 Combining the real-time enjoyment of radio with the in-depth research, production value, and episodic “what happens next?” suspense and thrills of a TV show, podcasts have exploded in popularity in recent years.
-Ideal for listening to while doing everything from chores to commuting, podcasts are fantastic ways to either follow along with a gripping story, learn about something new, or just have a good laugh.
-Podcasts are especially great for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them a great tool for learning about the world of science.
+The best podcasts are especially great for educational purposes, as their easygoing, convivial format is highly accessible for all kinds of listeners, making them an excellent tool for learning about the world of science.

 Whether you’re interested in the cosmos, physics, medicine, or climate change, there’s a science podcast for all those and beyond, ranging from in-depth, immersive series that focus on singular issues, to humorous, fun series where you can learn a bit about a lot of different things.
-Ranging from the skies to our own bodies, these are the best podcasts out there about science.
+Ranging from the skies to our own bodies, these are the best podcasts out there about science and space.

 Produced by WNYC and running since 2002, this Peabody Award-winning series is an essential of the science podcast canon.
 Hosted by Jad Abumrad and Robert Krulwich, each hour-long episode explores different scientific topics, like gene-editing and the nature of addiction.
 Experts are frequently brought in and interviewed, and the duo’s on-air banter and insightful observations make for compelling and easy listening.
 In recent years they’ve also expanded to explore other topics like philosophy, politics, and global issues, but science remains their mainstay.

 Science is all about the -ologies: psychology, geology, biology.
-And in each episode of this funny and fun series, host Alie Ward interviews a different expert in a different “ology,” learning all about their area of specialization and teasing out crazy stories and wow-worthy epiphanies that reveal even the most obscure area of science to be utterly fascinating.
+And in each episode of this informative comedy podcast, host Alie Ward interviews a different expert in a different “ology,” learning all about their area of specialization and teasing out crazy stories and wow-worthy epiphanies that reveal even the most obscure area of science to be utterly fascinating.
 Recent episodes include a deep dive into the fields of scatology (the study of poop) and cryo-seismology (the study of icequakes), so prepare to learn about something you probably never thought about or considered before!

 Gimlet Media is one of the stars of the podcast world, with an extensive, diverse, and award-winning roster of shows, and Science Vs is one of the jewels in their crown.
 With the aid of a coterie of fact-checkers and scientists, different episodes hold opinions and beliefs up to the microscope of science and reveal them for what they truly are: real or not.
 Specializing in current trends and fads, the show goes hand-in-hand with pop culture and the zeitgeist, answering questions like whether or not those celebrity weight-loss teas actually work, whether vaping is good or bad, and much more.
 If you’re someone who’s always up to date on the latest trends and news of the day (or if you’re a contrarian who likes proving their friends wrong about popular beliefs), be sure to listen in.